jbryer/DATA606Fall2016/docs/schedule.md

 There will be weekly meetups.
 You are encouraged to attend as many as you can but recordings will generally be availabe within a few days of the meetup.

+You can join the meetup from your computer, tablet or smartphone at: [https://global.gotomeeting.com/join/890853557](https://global.gotomeeting.com/join/890853557).

+You can also dial in using your phone: (646) 749-3122
+Access Code: 890-853-557

+First GoToMeeting?
+Try a test session: [http://help.citrix.com/getready]

 [Presentation Signup Sheet](https://docs.google.com/spreadsheets/d/1xIO-Ofi9AQyVZcK5QABWmEhpGGCC0xpijAD_IA5ESKA/edit)